Neelo16/multitape-turing/README.md

 Syntax inspired by http://morphett.info/turing/turing.html

 Still a very early version.
-Input and options must be entered directly in the code, but base functionality is already implemented.
+First line in input file must be the number of tapes.

 Comments in simulator programs are not implemented yet.